Soil Management Plan & Soil Excavation Plan

 Scope and Schedule

 Excavation logistics and methodologies vary from one project to another.
-But it is important for the Soil Excavation Management Plan to clearly outline the scope of work and the nominal schedule on a task-by-task basis.
+However it is important for the Soil Excavation Management Plan to clearly outline the scope of work and the nominal schedule on a task-by-task basis.
 This part of the plan details the dimensions of the excavation pit (or pits), estimates the amount of waste soil, and outlines any structural precautions and/or requirements.
 In fact, many of these factors additionally depend on prior laboratory data, identifying the chemical content, type, and density of the on-site soils.
-The engineering process is to assure that the excavation pit does not collapse in on itself and that no surrounding structures are at risk.
+The engineering process is to ensure that the excavation pit does not collapse in on itself and that no surrounding structures are at risk.
 For example, if the excavation is adjacent to a roadway, there is a mandatory requirement for a lateral support system to prevent the collapse of the soil underneath the road.

 Storage, Analysis, and Disposition of Soil